Gudov/warframe_lua_dump/README.md

 # Warframe lua dump
-i steel have troubles with bytecode decompiling
+Made usind modified luadec51.

-feel free to write me Gudov#7183
+Feel free to write me Gudov#7183

+## Booleans
+Warframe using 32bit value with boolean type as key to tables and userdata

+I format them as string like "0xXXXXXXXX"